 But he later agreed to co-operate with special counsel Robert Mueller's investigation into that matter, in a plea deal that had potential ramifications for the White House.

-A judge later found that Manafort had breached the deal by contacting witnesses to ask them to lie, and ordered him held in plea-trial detention.
+A judge later found that Mr Manafort had breached the deal by contacting witnesses to ask them to lie, and ordered him held in pre-trial detention.

-In March he was sentenced to 47 years by Judge TS Ellis who told him he was surprised that Manafort did not "express regret for engaging in wrongful conduct".
+In March 2019 he was sentenced to 47 months in prison by Judge TS Ellis who told him he was surprised that Mr Manafort did not "express regret for engaging in wrongful conduct".
+Several days later he received another 43-month sentence.